Jose Herrera Preview, Player Props: Diamondbacks vs. Orioles

 Jose Herrera At The Plate

-- Herrera has driven in a run in six games this season (16.2%), including one multiple-RBI game.
+- In six games this year, Herrera has picked up an RBI, with more than one RBI once.

-- In 11 of 37 games this year, he has scored, and three of those games included multiple runs.
+- He has scored a run in 11 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.